z-uza/CFG_Final_Project_Group_2/README.md

 For future releases, we will add the following new features:
 - User Login and password authentication.
 - Users can be signposted directly to Access Support Teams at Theme Parks.
-- Users can acccess directions from their location to Theme Park using Google Maps
+- Users can acccess directions from their location to Theme Park using Google Maps.
 - Users can add reviews of Theme Park Accessibility Facilities for other users.
 - Users can add reviews of Theme Park Rides with disability in mind for other users.
 - Options for users to undo / edit favourites.